JDBraun/dbx_mws_example/README.md

  &nbsp;

 - **Common Modules: Workspace**: Reusable assets for workspace-level resources
+    - Unity Catalog: Catalog isolated to each individual workspace
     - Cluster: Asset to create a cluster
     - Cluster Policy: Asset to create a cluster policy
     - Secrets: Asset to create a workspace specific secret